apigee/registry/README.md

 [generated API clients (GAPICS)](https://googleapis.github.io/gapic-generators/) and a Go GAPIC library is generated as part of the build process using [gapic-generator-go](https://github.com/googleapis/gapic-generator-go).
-A sample Go GAPIC-based client is in [cmd/client](cmd/client). [cmd/cli](cmd/cli) contains a command-line interface that is automatically generated from the API description using the [protoc-gen-go_cli](https://github.com/googleapis/gapic-generator-go/tree/master/cmd/protoc-gen-go_cli) tool in [gapic-generator-go](https://github.com/googleapis/gapic-generator-go).
+A sample Go-based client is in [examples/go/client](examples/go/client).
+[cmd/apg](cmd/apg) contains a command-line interface that is automatically generated from the API description using the [protoc-gen-go_cli](https://github.com/googleapis/gapic-generator-go/tree/master/cmd/protoc-gen-go_cli) tool in [gapic-generator-go](https://github.com/googleapis/gapic-generator-go).
 Along with this automatically-generated CLI, the [cmd/registry](cmd/registry)